-Although lenders have various definitions for a subprime borrower, credit expert Experian identifies as subprime anyone with a credit score below 620.
+Although lenders have various definitions for subprime, credit expert Experian identifies anyone with a credit score below 620 as a "subprime borrower".
 Usually, these borrowers have a major ding in their credit history, such as loans in collection, bankruptcy or a home or car repossession.
 Lenders generally view subprime borrowers as higher-risk.
 But that doesn't mean that financing is out of the question if you fall into this category.

 Even if you were turned down for a car loan a year ago, you might qualify now.
 Here are five steps to improve your chances for financing a car and getting the best interest rate possible:

-Your credit score is a snapshot of your credit worthiness at any given moment.
-It can change from week to week or month to month.
-If you haven't checked it in the past six months, do so before researching an auto loan.
+Your credit score is a snapshot of your credit-worthiness.
+It can change a bit from week to week or from month to month.
+If you haven't checked your credit in the past six months, do so before looking into an auto loan.
 It is the first piece of information a lender considers.
-It's the best tool to determine your credit status and the interest rate for which you qualify.
+It's the best tool to determine your credit status and the interest rate you'll qualify for.
 You can obtain your score at www.freecreditscore.com.

-While a credit score is a snapshot of your current credit health, a credit report provides your credit history: loans you've had and whether you pay on time.
-It will also show any loans that have gone into collection, bankruptcy and repossessions.
-Three major credit information agencies -- Experian, TransUnion and Equifax -- collect information from lenders to build your report, which they supply to lenders upon request.
-You need to know what is in your report before a potential lender sees it.
+While a credit score is a snapshot of your current credit health, a credit report provides your full credit history: loans you've had and whether you pay on time.
+It'll also show any loans that have gone into collection, bankruptcy and repossessions.
+The three major credit bureaus -- Experian, TransUnion and Equifax -- collect information from lenders to build your report, which they supply to lenders upon request.
+You need to know what's in that report before a potential lender sees it.

 Clean Up Your Credit

-The information lenders provide to the three credit bureaus isn't always accurate.
+The information that lenders provide to the three credit bureaus isn't always accurate.
 Each agency has its own way of gathering and reporting information, and each agency has a different protocol for correcting anything that might be wrong.
-If you find mistakes on your credit report, dispute them with the reporting credit bureau.
-You will need to do this separately with each credit bureau reporting the misinformation.
+If you find mistakes on your credit report, dispute them with the reporting credit bureau directly.
+You mayl need to do this separately with each credit bureau reporting the misinformation.

 Also, do what you can to clear up any legitimate negatives on your report.
 Pay off any balances in collection and bring all payments up to date.
 Pay off any small balances that you can.